eegli/tinyparse/docs/reference/decamelize-variables.md

 In JavaScript, sane devs follow the camel case convention to name variables.
 However, CLI flags are typically spelled all lowercase with a `-` separator.
 By turning on `decamelization`, the parser will look out for the decamelized version of each flag and treat it as an alias.

+> Good to know: Enabling `decamelization` is just a shortcut for setting a decamelized long flag manually for each variable.

 Tinyparse implements decamelization as follows:

 - `userName` → `user-name`
 - `username` → `username`
 - `Username` → `username`

 Note that decamelized aliases are only respected for CLI arguments, i.e., array of strings, and not object literals.
 Only long flags are decamelized.
-If you specify any [short flag aliases](reference/short-flags), be aware that they are _not_ decamelized.
+If you specify any [short flag aliases](reference/custom-flags), be aware that they are _not_ decamelized.

 ## Example